-If some media and political pundits are to be believed, President Trump sits in the White House today as the result of several hours one warm April evening nearly six years ago: the 2011 White House correspondents’ dinner.
+If some media and political pundits are to be believed, President Trump sits in the White House today as the result of several hours one warm April evening seven years ago: the 2011 White House correspondents’ dinner.

-All of those things coalesced to make Trump the target of a large swath of jokes at the 2011 version of the dinner.
+All of those things coalesced to make Trump the target of a large swath of jokes at the 2011 dinner.

 “No one is happier, no one is prouder to put this birth certificate matter to rest than the Donald,” Obama said.
 “That’s because he can finally get back to focusing on the issues that matter, like: Did we fake the moon landing?
 What really happened in Roswell?
 And where are Biggie and Tupac?”